cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 For case (3), i.e., for H a Merkle-Damgaard hash function, indifferentiability follows from {{CDMP05}}, Theorem 3.5.
-In particular, expand\_message\_xmd computes b\_0 by prepending one block of 0-bytes to the message and auxiliary information (length, counter, and DST).
+In particular, expand\_message\_xmd computes b\_0 by prefixing the message with one block of 0-bytes plus auxiliary information (length, counter, and DST).
 Then, each of the output blocks b\_i, i >= 1 in expand\_message\_xmd is the result of invoking H on a unique, prefix-free encoding of b\_0.
 This is true, first, because the length of the input to all such invocations